Feminization (sexual activity): Sissy training and variations

-Society and culture
+Society

-According to a HuffPost feature where sex workers were interviewed, including dominatrixes and escorts, forced feminization is one of the most common sexual fantasies among sex workers' clients: one dominatrix said that a vast majority of her clients want to be sissified.
-In Danielle J. Lindemann's Dominatrix, about a third of a sample of 305 sex worker clients were interested in being made to cross-dress.
+According to a HuffPost feature interviewing sex workers, including dominatrixes and escorts, forced feminization is one of the most common sexual fantasies among sex workers' clients: one dominatrix said that a vast majority of her clients want to be sissified.
+In Danielle Lindemann's book Dominatrix, about a third of a sample of 305 sex worker clients were interested in being made to cross-dress.
 The fantasy is to a large degree practiced by heterosexual, cisgender men as the submissive partners, although Vice noted that there were also bisexual and pansexual men present at a feminization meet-up they reported on, as well as some genderfluid and transgender people.
-In slut training scenarios, the submissive partner is most commonly a woman.
-The dominant partner may likewise be of any gender; in sissy maid training scenarios, they are typically a woman.
+In slut training scenarios, the submissive partner is most commonly not a man, however, but a woman.
+The dominant partner may likewise be of any gender; in maid training scenarios, the dominant is typically a woman.

 Kinkly describes the appeal of feminization as coming from the societal pressure on men to be traditionally masculine, and how being feminine can give men a feeling of guilt.
-When a man who is drawn to femininity does things considered feminine as part of a scenario where he is supposedly "forced" to do them, this may provide an outlet for his feelings while also giving him a relief of the guilt, since it within the fantasy is an outside force that caused him to do it; because of the stigma, it may still be difficult for either partner to bring up the subject, however, not knowing how the other will react to it.
+When a man who is drawn to femininity does things considered feminine as part of a scenario where he is supposedly "forced" to do them, this may provide an outlet for his feelings while also giving him a relief of the guilt, since it within the fantasy is an external force that caused him to do it.
+Because of this stigma, it may still be difficult for either partner to bring up the subject of feminization, however, not knowing how the other will react.
 Some people also use feminization as a way to explore their sexuality.
 As a BDSM role-play practice, being feminized may appeal to the submissive through making them feel vulnerable and reinforcing their role.
-Dominant partners may enjoy feminization for getting to bring their submissive partner's "female persona" out, or for getting to erotically humiliating them for their lack of masculinity.
+Dominant partners may enjoy feminization for getting to bring out the submissive's female persona, or for getting to erotically humiliate them for their lack of masculinity.